peterbe/minimalcss/README.md

   JavaScript code has changed the DOM.
 That means you can extract the critical CSS needed to display properly before the JavaScript has kicked in.

+* Ability to analyze the remaining CSS selectors to see which keyframe animations that they use and use this to delete keyframe definitions that are no longer needed.

 ## State of the project

 This is highly experimental.